-The PhD programme in Palliative Care will be provided by the Faculty of Medicine at NTNU, and the education programme will have a prescribed duration of three years of full-time study (180 credits).
+The PhD programme in Palliative Care will be provided by the Faculty of Medicine and Health Sciences at NTNU, and the education programme will have a prescribed duration of three years of full-time study (180 credits).
 Details for each PhD candidate will be prepared in collaboration between the supervisors and the candidate.

 The European Palliative Care Research Centre (PRC), NTNU initiated the establishment of the PhD programme in palliative care.
 PRC will promote palliative care research at local, national and international levels.
-PRC is a collaborative of 13 different universities and research institutions throughout Europe, involving also research groups in Australia and Canada.
+PRC is a collaborative of 22 different universities and research institutions throughout Norway and Europe, involving also research groups in Australia and Canada.
 These research groups are able to provide supervisors and lecturers, as well as give courses.
 PhD projects in this programme can be generated as a joint venture between NTNU and a core collaborating center within the PRC.
-The candidates will benefit from being part of this large scientific research network.
+The candidates will benefit from being part of this large scientific research network

 Fields of research